 Immersive Learning Project description:

-The Blaine-Southeast Neighborhood Action Plan (BNAP) is a citizen-generated policy regarding the future of the neighborhood, and contains initiatives that are developed by the residents of the neighborhood.
-The BNAP falls under the umbrella of the Muncie Action Plan, which is a strategic guide for the city to create an action agenda for the future.
+The Riverside-Normal City Neighborhood Action Plan (RNAP) is a citizen-generated policy regarding the future of the neighborhood, and contains initiatives that are developed by the residents of the neighborhood.
+The RNAP falls under the umbrella of the Muncie Action Plan, which is a strategic guide for the city to create an action agenda for the future.

 Who was/is the community partner?
 The Blaine-Southeast Neighborhood Association.
-Primary contact: Clifford Clemmons, President.
+Primary contact: Bill Morgan, President.

 Location of community partner: Muncie, Indiana

 What was the problem the group was asked to solve?
-Create a neighborhood action plan for community partners in Blaine and Southeast, Muncie.
+Create a neighborhood action plan for community partners in Riverside-Normal City, Muncie.

 List the student learning outcomes.